 e.
-Departmental Interpretation of Performance Evaluation Criteria the reviewers at each level.
+Departmental Interpretation of Performance Evaluation Criteria Binder 1 of the portfolio should also contain (if available) the guidelines developed by the faculty member's department for the interpretation and operationalizing of KSU's general criteria for faculty performance.
+Such guidelines should provide additional contextual information for the reviewers at each level.
 These guidelines should describe, for each of the three evaluation areas, not only activities and standards appropriate to the department's discipline at universities like KSU, but also the level of activity expected at each rank in the department, given the kinds of degree programs offered and program accreditation requirements in place.